spotify/luigi/doc/tasks.rst

 the Task.run_ method will resume from scratch each time a new task is yielded.
 In other words, you should make sure your Task.run_ method is idempotent.
 (This is good practice for all Tasks in Luigi, but especially so for tasks with dynamic dependencies).
-As this might entail redundant calls to tasks' Task.complete_ method, you should consider using the "cache_task_completion" :ref:`worker-config`.
+As this might entail redundant calls to tasks' Task.complete_ methods, you should consider setting the "cache_task_completion" option int the :ref:`worker-config`.
-To further control how dynamic task requirements handled internally by worker nodes, there is also the option to wrap dependent tasks by :class:`~luigi.task.DynamicRequirements`.
+To further control how dynamic task requirements are handled internally by worker nodes, there is also the option to wrap dependent tasks by :class:`~luigi.task.DynamicRequirements`.

 For an example of a workflow using dynamic dependencies, see